Third summer session begins

 Although you have a substantial amount of material available to you electronically, you will miss an important part of your education if you do not become familiar with libraries as physical and social spaces.
 We urge you to visit the libraries in your local area and establish connections with them.

 Most college and university libraries welcome community patrons.
 They are likely to allow you to use their databases, books and journals on-site as a guest.
 They might also allow you limited borrowing privileges.
-All SUNY campuses take part in the Open Access program and allow circulation privileges to students from other SUNY campuses.
-Other academic libraries may charge you a fee for circulation privileges.
+All SUNY campuses take part in the Open Access program and allow borrowing privileges to students from other SUNY campuses.
+Other academic libraries may charge you a fee for borrowing privileges.
 A phone call or a visit to their website should get you the details for any particular library.
 Or we can help you make arrangements.

 Public libraries serve virtually everyone in the United States.
 These are usually smaller libraries with collections that are very different from those of academic libraries.
 However, they will have helpful Reference Room collections and services, and can provide Interlibrary Loan services.
 More and more public libraries also have their own access to online databases.
 Contact us if you have any trouble using your local public library.